What is “Sun Mustache” & How Do You Get Rid of It?

 A good idea: Layer products with SPF ratings.
 For example, each morning apply your facial moisturizer with sunscreen, followed by a foundation with sunscreen, and then finish with a loose or pressed powder that contains—you guessed it—sunscreen.

 Next, use a product with hydroquinone.
 Hydroquinone steps in to help fade brown spots.
-It takes consistent use and patience, but visible results should kick in after 2–3 months of daily use.
-(If you want to know more about hydroquinone, read all about it here.)
+It takes consistent use and patience, but visible results should kick in after 2–3 months of daily use.)

 Skin-brightening products, featuring ingredients such as vitamin C, arbutin, azelaic acid, and licorice extract, work in different ways to help noticeably improve uneven skin tone.
 If you want to tackle sun mustache full-force, using a combination of hydroquinone + daily sun protection AND a skin brightener is a powerful way to go about it!

 References for this information:

 Journal of Cosmetic Dermatology, September 2016, pages 269–282

 Journal of Pigmentary Disorders, September 2015, pages 1–18